 The HASLC may provide utility deposit assistance for some or all of the family's utility deposit expenses.
 Assistance can be provided for deposits (including connection fees) required for the utilities to be supplied by the tenant under the lease.
 The HASLC may choose to pay the utility deposit assistance directly to the utility company or may pay the assistance to the family, provided the HASLC verifies the family paid the utility deposit.
-The HASLC may place conditions on the utility deposit assistance, such as requiring the utility supplier or family to return the utility deposit assistance to the HASLC at such time the deposit is returned by the utility supplier (less any amounts retained by the utility supplier).
+The HASLC may place conditions on the utility deposit assistance to the HASLC may place conditions on the utility deposit assistance to the HASLC as such time the deposit is returned by the utility supplier (less any amounts retained by the utility supplier).
 The HASLC may also provide the family with assistance to help address these utility arrears to facilitate leasing.
 Utility deposit assistance that is returned to the HASLC must be used for either services fee eligible uses or other EHV administrative costs.